Everyone starts the new year with the best intentions, but often after a few weeks they lose their desire and appeal to keep going…

 Get up early and meditate

 I used to smoke cigarettes.
-And, I used to say I was quitting every year.
-But, it wasn’t until I started meditating in my early 30’s that I finally gave it up.
+And, I used to say I was quitting every single year!
+But, it wasn’t until I started meditating in my early 30’s that I finally gave up smoking.
 It’s a funny thing… smoking is a form of meditation.
 The smoker is intentionally drawing in a breath.
 Don’t focus on quitting smoking, do the breathing exercise above and the smoking will naturally become less and less desirable.
 Shazam…

 Stop eating sugar